 Precision medicine relies on the analysis of large genomic datasets to develop personalized treatment plans tailored to an individual’s genetic makeup.
 Edge computing facilitates the processing of these extensive datasets closer to their source, significantly speeding up the analysis process.
 This rapid processing is crucial for developing targeted therapies that address the specific genetic variations of patients, leading to more effective and individualized treatments.

-Precision medicine also involves integrating real-time data from various sources, including electronic health records (EHRs), wearable devices, and laboratory results.
-Edge computing supports this integration by enabling the seamless and instantaneous processing of data from these diverse sources.
+Precision medicine also integrates real-time data from various sources, including electronic health records (EHRs), wearable devices, and laboratory results.
+Edge computing supports this integration by enabling the seamless and instantaneous data processing from these diverse sources.
 This comprehensive data integration allows healthcare providers to gain a holistic view of a patient’s health, facilitating the delivery of precision medicine tailored to the specific needs of each individual.

 In disaster zones or remote areas, access to healthcare can be severely limited.
 Edge computing empowers mobile health units to process patient data on-site, even in environments with limited or no internet connectivity.
 This capability ensures that critical care can be provided without delays, as data does not need to be sent to distant servers for processing.